Independent journalism with solidarity-based subscription model

 In 2022, ARGIA had a 1.4 million euros budget.
 Earning money is not the main aim of the project, but to inform, as best and as much as possible to the biggest audience.
 When there is an economic profit at the end of the year, it is either used to invest in the project, to improve workers' wages and working conditions, or to keep reserves to deal with future crises.
 The working-place pavilion is ARGIA’s property, which was bought 20 year ago and recently fully paid-off.

-ARGIA chose to be a cooperative to give space to the workers: space to decide, space to manage, space to learn how to manage such a project.
+ARGIA is a cooperative in order to give space to the workers: space to decide, space to manage, space to learn how to manage such a project.
 Important decisions are taken by the workers, with the philosophy one person, one vote.
 ARGIA is an inter-generational project.
 Today the youngest worker is 20 and the eldest 63, and it is the same with the collaborators writing regularly in ARGIA.

 Every new generation in ARGIA is taught how important it is to keep up the economic independence of the project: Without economic independence, there is no independent journalism.
 Nowadays 23 workers out of 26 are owners of ARGIA and every worker is offered to buy their participation in the company after having worked in ARGIA for two years.
 ARGIA has often been close to being shut down, but it is still publishing and reaching thousands of people with its information, after 103 years since it was first published.
 Nowadays the project is stabilized and workers assert they would never accept to leave this project on someone else’s hands, like a corporation or a bank, even if their salaries were doubled.